 While an investigation of the show could have taken many forms, as an artist interested in how technology shapes culture, it made perfect sense to use Law & Order as a means to talk about how our relationship with computers has formed and changed over the last 20 years.
-The archive of screenshots resulting from this project (along with other data including web addresses used on the show, quotes about computers, and a list of “first appearances” – all included in this book) provides a rich data set through which there are many possible lines of investigation.
+The screenshots resulting from this project (along with other data, including web addresses used on the show, quotes about computers, and a list of “first appearances” – all included in this book) provide a rich data set through which there are many possible lines of investigation.

 One of the trajectories we can trace through the show is the transition of the computer from turned-off background prop, lending realism to scenes in the workplace, to its current position as a necessary, always-networked, and constantly used tool.

 The first computer on Law & Order appears nine minutes into the first episode of the show.
 A rather small, dull-gray monitor sits on the also-dull-gray box of a computer.
-The keyboard rests on the desk in front and some kind of peripheral sits to the left.
+The keyboard rests on the desk in front, and some kind of peripheral sits to the left.
 Exact details are difficult to identify.
 We see the computer as the camera quickly pans the room, obscured by motion blur and the graininess of the film stock.
-Alone, unused and tucked into the corner of the room, this is the state of computers for most of the first ten seasons of the show: a shared resource used only occasionally as needed, turned off more often than not, and dotted with Post-It notes left for other users.
+Alone, unused, and tucked into the corner of the room, this is the state of computers for most of the first ten seasons of the show: a shared resource used only occasionally as needed, turned off more often than not, and dotted with Post-It notes left for other users.
 Often, these computers are shown on dedicated computer desks or tucked away in corners, below counters, or in other out-of-the-way places.

-This reflection of banal details is something Law & Order excels at (whether intentionally or not) and stands in contrast with one of the show’s spinoffs Law & Order: SVU, which often depicts computers in police stations bordering on the sci-fi.
-Unlike the smart-boards and touch-based interaction of SVU (which is intended to suggest high-tech interactivity while being decidedly not, sporting instead a clunky and simplified user interfaces with the veneer of corporate design), the original series accepts the limits of blue screens and keyboard-only input, and in doing so is a much better representation of the average computer user in the early 1990s.
+This reflection of banal details is something Law & Order excels at (whether intentionally or not) and stands in contrast with one of the show’s spinoffs, Law & Order: SVU, which often depicts police station computers in a manner bordering on the sci-fi.
+Unlike the smart-boards and touch-based interaction of SVU (which is intended to suggest high-tech interactivity while being the opposite, sporting clunky and simplified user interfaces with the veneer of corporate design), the original series accepts the real world limitations of blue screens and keyboard-only input, and as a result is a much better representation of the average computer user in the early 1990s.

 In fact, it isn’t until nine episodes and 39 computers later that a machine is even turned on, and it isn’t until season five that a computer appears on the front of someone’s desk.
-Over the course of the show and as we might expect, computers become more and more common, and shift from bulky desktops to laptops and flatscreen monitors.
-City employees look up records for detectives and DA’s, forensics and computer experts are seen using high-end software and even engaging in hacking, and computers dot the background with random programs open as if some important work had been interrupted.
-By the last two seasons, both detectives are regularly seen working on laptops across from each other and smartphones begin to appear.
+Over the course of the show, as we might expect, computers become more and more common, shifting from bulky desktops to laptops and flatscreen monitors.
+City employees look up records for detectives and DAs, forensics and computer experts are seen using high-end software and even engaging in hacking, and computers dot the background with random programs open as if some important work had been interrupted.
+By the last two seasons, both detectives are regularly seen working on laptops across from each other, and smartphones begin to make appearances.

-This shift is mirrored by counting the number of computers captured per season.
-The chart above shows these counts across all 20 seasons along with a line tracking the average trend: a steady incline in the number of computers onscreen with a bump in the middle and skyrocketing towards the end of the show’s run.
+This shift can be measured by counting the number of computers captured per season.
+The chart above shows these counts across all 20 seasons along with a line tracking the average trend: a steady incline in the number of computers onscreen that bumps up briefly in the middle and skyrockets towards the end of the show’s run.